Students must begin with enough supplies for the entire year.

 If you’re returning and need help knowing what you need, please contact us by clicking the menu at the top of the page.

-Foundations, Creations, and Toons – ages 8 to adult – Order supplies with the button below for pick up at the studio in class.
+Foundations, Creations, and Toons – ages 8 to adult – Order supplies now and they’ll be ready at the studio on your first class day!

 Supplies at Firstlight